iFixit/formy/readme.md

 # Form

-`Form` is a form generation library in React that specializes in:
-- Offloading complex HTML markup
-- Separating a form's data from a form's layout
+`Form` is a form generation library in React that specializes in offloading complex HTML markup and separating a form's data from a form's layout.

 ## Example